 Caregivers.
 First thing’s first.
 Take a moment to be proud.
 You’ve taken on the most difficult job you’ve likely ever had, and you deserve recognition.
 Second, it’s time to talk about self-care.
 What are you doing for yourself?
 Are you taking time for self-care?

-According to a 2015 survey conducted by AARP and the National Caregiving Alliance, there are roughly 43.5 million caregivers in the US, 34.2 million of those provided unpaid care for someone 50 or older.
-Nearly 1 in 10 caregivers is 75 or older.
+According to a 2017 survey conducted by AARP, four in ten caregivers say they were not prepared to take on the family caregiver role.
 Caregivers providing round the clock care are a vulnerable population, more likely to feel emotional stress, and physical and financial strain.
 They are also more likely to be in fair or poor health and are at risk of their health getting worse.

 Caregivers have reported feelings of depression, sleep troubles, weight loss or gain, and lack of time to exercise because of caregiving.
 The statistics about caregiver health is staggering: